GLSPS, LSMMA, WUAA, SPM

 - Clean brass fittings in lower engine room including brass fittings that were accidently painted.

 - Clean Machinery in main engine room – Use stiff plastic brush and vacuum debris.
-Work with Sara/Tim to make sure nothing is damaged.
+Work with Sara/Tim to make sure nothing has been damaged.
+(ASK FIRST)!!

-General Repairs, Fabrication, and other odd Jobs- high priority:
+General Repairs, Fabrication, welding and other odd Jobs- high priority:

 - Remove plugged and rusted drainage piping and replace with new piping – Needs to look authentic